Château Canon Saint-Émilion 2019 - 1er Grand Cru Classé B

 Nose

-Ripe and expressive, bursting with life, the wine fills the glass with vibrant notes of red berries, strawberries, and plump raspberries.
-A few more swirls and the fruit becomes even more intense, releasing aromas of morello cherries, along with that same savory, smooth, and delicious sensation
+Ripe and expressive, bursting with life, the wine swirls in the glass, releasing vibrant notes of red berries, strawberries, and plump raspberries.
+A few more swirls and the fruit intensifies even further, giving way to aromas of morello cherries, along with that same savory, smooth, and delicious sensation.

 Palate

-Intense and full-bodied, this wine retains its juicy character throughout the tasting, a hallmark of the vintage.
-This quality gives it a smooth mouthfeel and brings its texture to life.
+Intense and full-bodied, this wine retains its juicy character—the hallmark of this vintage—throughout the tasting.
+This quality gives it a smooth mouthfeel and brings its body to life.
 A generous yet balanced Canon that combines substance with fluidity.

 Serve